A Mighty Girl's top 50 books for children and teens about heroic girls and women who fought for justice during the Civil Rights Movement.

 Paula Young Shelton, the daughter of Civil Rights activist Andrew Young, grew up in a world where everyone she knew was dedicated to the fight for equality.
 Even children knew the injustice of segregation — she recalls crying loudly when owners of a restaurant refused to seat her family in "my very first protest, my own little sit-in."
 And as she grew, her understanding of her father's cause grew, until it became her own and she too marched from Selma to Montgomery.
 In this unique child's eye view of the Civil Rights struggle, Shelton balances honesty about the struggles her father and his friends faced with the sense of hope that drove them forward.

 When kids hear about Rosa Parks' defiant refusal to move seats, they may think that it takes special courage to take that big a step — but the reality is that ordinary people can do incredible things!
-This title from Meltzer's Ordinary People Change The World series shows how Parks' willingness to stand up for justice began with small moments from childhood, but became a driving force in her life that made her a major figure for the Civil Rights movement.
-For more books about Parks, visit our Rosa Parks Collection.
+This title from Brad Meltzer's Ordinary People Change The World series shows how Parks' willingness to stand up for justice began with small moments from childhood, but became a driving force in her life that made her a major figure for the Civil Rights movement.
+It also shows just how much resistance she had to face along the way.
+It's an excellent choice to introduce younger kids to this Civil Rights hero.

 Many people know her only as Coretta Scott King, but she holds her own place in Civil Rights history for her work both before and after her husband's death.
-In this poetic picture book, Ntozake Shange captures her childhood — including defining moments like walking five miles to the colored school while the white kids' bus showered her with dust — to the marches at Selma and Washington, and ends with stirring images of protesters set to lines from the gospel song "Ain't Gonna Let Nobody Turn Me Round."
-A prose biography at the end encourages kids to learn more.
+In this poetic picture book, Ntozake Shange captures her childhood — including defining moments like walking five miles to the colored school while the White kids' bus showered her with dust — to the marches at Selma and Washington, and ends with stirring images of protesters set to lines from the gospel song "Ain't Gonna Let Nobody Turn Me Round."
 This evocative book is a powerful way to introduce this key figure of history.
-Kids can learn more in Coretta Scott King: I Kept On Marching (ages 7 to 10).
-For more books about King, visit our Coretta Scott King Collection.
+Kids can learn more in Coretta Scott King: I Kept On Marching for ages 7 to 10.

 It wasn't just the US that wrestled with segregation and civil rights; Canada has its own civil rights heroes, among them this savvy businesswoman who found herself the center of the fight for equality when she sat down in a movie theater.
 When Viola Desmond bought her ticket in 1946, she was arrested after refusing to move from the main floor to the balcony.
 The varying perspectives in this book capture the emotional intensity of Desmond's trial, and Richard Rudnicki's illustration depict her as a confident woman who was determined not to give way.

 By the time she was 19, Joan Trumpauer Mulholland had been arrested more than once for her work to support the Civil Rights Movement.
-She joined the Freedom Riders — and was sent to the notorious Parchman Penitentiary.
-She was the first white person to join the Woolworth's lunch counter sit-ins in Jackson, Mississippi.
-And she joined Martin Luther King, Jr.'s March on Washington and Selma voting rights marches.
-This picture book biography sheds light on a little known leader of the Civil Rights Movement whose story is now being told.
-Older readers can learn her story in She Stood For Freedom (Middle Grade Edition), which is suitable for ages 8 to 12.
+As one of the Freedom Riders, she was jailed in the notorious Parchman Penitentiary.
+During the Woolworth's lunch counter sit-ins in Jackson, Mississippi, Mulholland was the first white person to join the protest.
+And when Martin Luther King, Jr. led the March on Washington and Selma voting rights marches, Mulholland was there too.
+This picture book biography sheds light on a little known leader of the Civil Rights Movement, who to this day urges people to take their place as allies for justice.
+This inspiring story is also available for readers ages 8 to 12 in She Stood For Freedom (Middle Grade Edition).

 "I am sick and tired of being sick and tired", Hamer once famously proclaimed, and that sentiment drove her to be a champion of civil rights for over two decades.
 Her booming oratorical voice and her signature song "This Little Light of Mine" became a key part of the movement, including the Freedom Summer of 1964; her speech at the Democratic National Convention aired on national news despite interference from President Johnson and spurred people to action.
 Told in the first person, this book's lyrical text and collage illustrations depict the perseverance and courage of this heroic woman.